Skip to main content

 Last Days:

 Seeing his father so disturbed, Amar Singh had decided to take him out on a hunting trip.
 The lover of animals, Pratap, was never a hunter for pleasure but decided to join his son that day.
 Some historians call it a conspiracy, but I prefer to think of it as fate.
-On 19th January 1597, he was severely injured as the bowstring he was trying to tie had hit his leg, and the infection spread.
-On 29th January 1597 (some say it's the 19th), at Chavand, Maharana Pratap breathed his last, on a grass bed, leaving behind a country of orphan children who called him their father and Amar Singh, who had promised him his last wish to never give in, and regain Chittorgarh.
+In January 1597, he was severely injured as the bowstring he was trying to tie had hit his leg, and the infection spread.
+On the eleventh day of Magh Shukla Paksh, Vikram Era, 1653 (29th January, 1597 CE), after a ten-day battle with his wounds, Maharana Pratap breathed his last, at the age of fifty-seven, leaving behind an unfulfilled dream of winning back Chittorgarh.
+Maharana Pratap breathed his last on a grass bed, leaving behind a country of orphan children who called him their father and Amar Singh, who had promised him his last wish to never give in and regain Chittorgarh.

 With Unfulfilled dreams and an inspiration to thousands, the first freedom fighter left the earth with his tales and history immortalising him.
 The countrymen were inspired by his stories.
 Many like Shivaji, Subhash Chandra and Bhagat Singh followed his ideals towards freedom.
 And Mewar still believes that from the ruins of the lost capital of Chavand, in the flickering lamp at his white cenotaph at the lake, he sees them, protects them and still looks after his motherland, forever.